Thank you for your interest in writing for SDN!

-In order to support our Health on the Net (HON) certified status, all articles are reviewed for content by the SDN Editorial Board made up of healthcare students and professionals prior to publication.
-The Editor-in-Chief reviews feedback on a regular basis and compiles a publishing schedule once per month.
 You will be informed as quickly as possible if your article has been accepted for publication.
 Some articles not immediately selected for publication will be returned to the author with feedback.
-Authors may resubmit articles once for reconsideration with edits based on feedback.
-Contacting the editor to pitch ideas or ask questions before submitting the article may increase the chance that your article will be accepted by the Editorial Board for publication.
+Authors may re-submit articles once for reconsideration with edits based on feedback.
+Contacting the editor to pitch ideas or ask questions before submitting the article may increase the likelihood that your article is selected for publication.

 If accepted, your article will be scheduled for publication by our editorial team.
 Publications dates can change without notice.
-Every effort will be made to provide final edited versions of articles to authors for review and approval prior to publication.
-However, the SDN editorial team reserves the right to publish an article with minor grammatical editing without additional author approval.
+The SDN editorial team reserves the right to publish an article with minor grammatical editing without additional author approval.

-Honorariums, if applicable, will be sent out at the end of the month in which the article is published.
+If applicable, honorariums will be sent out at the end of the month in which the article is published.

-Want to make sure you article is accepted?
+Want to make sure your article is accepted?

 Follow these tips to make sure your article is a good fit for publication on SDN:

-- Contact the editor before writing to pitch your idea to make sure the subject is relevant and isn’t already being covered.
+- Contact the editor before writing to pitch your idea to ensure the subject is relevant and isn’t already being covered.